rotki/rotki/README.md

 ## Contribute

-rotki is an opensource project and as such any and all help is really appreciated.
+rotki is an open source project and as such any and all help is really appreciated.

 ### Issues or code